Albrtito/ObsidianNotes/02-Atomic/1739552040 - DB Relational Statics.md

 This is really important as it really explains you what is a possible thing to do and what is just not realistically.

-**Implicit semantics are those that can be derived form the model** (the semantics u had in mind but where not told during the statement)
+**Implicit semantics are those that can be derived from the model** (the semantics u had in mind but where not told during the statement)
 + Attributes added that where not explicitly mentioned in the text are required to appear here
 + Anything that does not directly appear in the text goes here